Rules of the Cleanest Zone Competition

 Ensure that communities’ efforts at increasing cleanliness include clearing waste and silt from drains and gutters, to ensure that flooding risk is reduced.
 Less flooding means less risk to life, and to jobs and homes.
 Freely flowing drains also greatly reduce the risk of malaria and cholera by reducing standing water.

-Ensure that communities’ efforts at increasing the beautification of their zone include planting trees and vegetation (in particular carpet grass) which protect against silt being washed away, thereby decreasing the risk of landslides and flooding.
+Ensure that communities’ efforts at increasing the beautification of their zone include planting trees and vegetation (in particular flowers and/or carpet grass) which protect against silt being washed away, thereby decreasing the risk of landslides and flooding.

 Ensure that communities’ efforts to win the Cleanest Zone Competition are sustainable.
 30% of the marks are available for communities which ensure that they have implemented arrangements to have their waste properly collected and properly disposed of.
 We are also rewarding waste separation at source (plastics separate from other waste), because FCC is seeking to support waste recycling initiatives, and separation of waste by householders and businesses is key to the success of such businesses.